 The integration back into normal life was really, really weird.
 I eventually came back, getting mostly functional after about a year, although some effects never left.

 Once this whole thing became A Story, it started getting even weirder.
 I wrote about it on reddit and got a huge amount of attention.
 People started referring to me as the Acid Queen.
 Opinions were divided – some looked to me with awe and asked for advice, while still others explained how I was infantile or unbalanced, and that you can’t get very far with LSD, that only meditation would get me to the real stuff.
-I found myself immune to the spiritual opinions of others – this thing within me was utterly beyond doubt, and the words others spoke seemed like games around the Knowing.
+At this point, for a while at least, I found myself immune to the spiritual opinions of others – this thing within me was utterly beyond doubt, and the words others spoke seemed like games around the Knowing.
 People tried to match the things I described to various traditions or stages, but these discussions felt like play.
 Why describe the unnameable?

 The “talking about it” was weird.
-The place I had been was always this presence behind me, like this slow ancient god had thrust its hand into the world and I was a character painted on the tip of its thumb.
+The place I had been was always this presence behind me, like this slow strange god had thrust its hand into the world and I was a character painted on the tip of its thumb.
 And to talk about it was to give it form, to say what it was and was not.
 How was I supposed to talk about it at all?
-It felt dishonest, or silly – and yet talking about it was hard to avoid – I was now different, and I found myself sitting at parties sipping on wine like an alien in human skin – and to be honest about what was most relevant, or to talk about philosophy (a common topic in my friend circles), the ancient god was hard to avoid.
-I could feel the silliness of it whenever I tried, and if I tried too hard I started falling into intense spasmatic episodes where I experienced extreme pleasure, pain, and ego death, which has occasionally embarrassed me in otherwise normal human conversations.
+It felt dishonest, or silly – and yet talking about it was hard to avoid – I was now different, and I found myself sitting at parties sipping on wine like an alien in human skin – and to be honest about what was most relevant, or to talk about philosophy (a common topic in my friend circles), the strange god was hard to avoid.
+I could feel the silliness of it whenever I tried, and if I tried too hard I started falling into intense spasmatic episodes where I experienced pleasure, pain, and ego death, which has occasionally embarrassed me in otherwise normal human conversations.